 Investor Dialogue.
 Our experience informed our decision to avoid over-configuring the transaction, wanting to ensure that we could be responsive to specific investor requirements.
 We felt it would be unwise to create artificial hurdles to deal closing, such as capital-structure or jurisdictional concerns.
 One feature was segmenting the operating company and real-estate holdings to recognize the potential for the two sides of the transaction.

 Note: The featured image depicts a tea plantation in the Cameron Highlands, near Kuala Lumpur.
-The project sponsor has considered Malaysian property development.
+The project sponsor considered Malaysian property development.

 Banner Image: Goinyk at Can Stock Photo Inc.